Review: Dust: An Elysian Tail

 That urgency never shows up because for the most part Dust never changes.

 You’ll level up your character and find new abilities but nothing will change how you play.
-Leveling up will make the game easier and allow you to go down new paths to explore but nothing that changes with your character ever makes him feel like a new character.
+Leveling up will make the game easier and allow you to go down new paths to explore but nothing that changes with your character, ever makes him feel like a new character.
 You always feel like the same guy with the same set of abilities and you’re just going through the game doing what you’ve been doing since the first chapter.

 It’s best to talk about the graphics here because it ties into the exploration.

 The graphics are great, the artwork is varied and everything in the world has it’s own personality.
-Not everyone is going to like the human-like animal design but no one can argue they’re done poorly.
+Not everyone is going to like the human-like animal design but no one can argue that they’re done poorly.

 The problem in the game is that because it’s two dimensional a lot of the foreground and background images aren’t different enough.
 Dust: An Elysian Tail doesn’t make it very clear where you’re supposed to go.
 You don’t know if that part you’re trying to jump onto is part of the playable area or if it’s decoration in the background.

-Repeating jumps because of this is annoying but a real problem comes in where there’s a hazard on the ground or ceiling, then you’re actually getting damage because the game didn’t do a good job to differentiate between playable areas and background images.
+Repeating jumps because of this is annoying but a real problem comes in where there’s a hazard on the ground or ceiling, then you’re actually getting damage because the game didn’t do a good enough job to differentiate between playable areas and background images.

 This is compounded by Dust flying backwards with most damage he takes.
 So imagine you’re in a cave full of spikes and you’re not sure where to jump.
 If you land on spikes you’re going to fly across the screen and probably land on more spikes.
 It’s a design oversight that goes from a mild annoyance to a really aggravating problem in some areas.

 The map system is also a dud.
 As in Metroid or Castlevania game there’s a large map that keeps track of locations and where you are at any given time.
 The problem is that it’s not precise in the least and covers more of a zone then a specific point.
-The best way to explain it is if you’re using a GPS and it only tell you the state you’re in, it’s bad.
+The best way to explain it is if you’re using a GPS and it only tells you the state you’re in, it’s bad.

 Exploration is made easier by Fidget being able to tell you if any sort of reward is nearby.
 If you see the visual cue from her it’s a sign that you have to scour that area on the map to see what treasure is around.
 This really helps the game because it’s a way to stop you from spending hours in the wrong area looking for things but doesn’t out and out spoil the searching for you.